Unquenched Charmonium and Beyond: Low-mass puzzle of and the construction of charmonia

 Alongside the $D_{s0}^*(2317)$ and $D_{s1}^\prime(2460)$ states, $X(3872)$ provides another prominent example of the critical role played by coupled-channel effects.
 In 2005, Kalashnikova applied the coupled-channel approach to charmonium and identified a mechanism that generates a structure at the $D\bar{D}^*$ threshold, crucial for interpreting $X(3872)$~\cite{Kalashnikova:2005ui}.
 Barnes and Swanson established general theorems for the unquenched quark model in charmonium~\cite{Barnes:2007xu}.
 They found that for low-lying $c\bar{c}$ states, the mass shifts induced by hadron loops are identical within a given $NL$ multiplet.
 Although these shifts are sizable, they can be absorbed into the parameters of potential models.
 A similar conclusion was reached in $b\bar{b}$ systems~\cite{Liu:2011yp}.
 The method has since been extended to bottomonium with more refined potential models, wave functions, and inclusion of higher excited states~\cite{Ni:2025gvx,Sultan:2025dfe,Lu:2016mbb,Lu:2017hma,Ferretti:2012zz,Ferretti:2013vua}.
+Coito {\it et al.} interpreted the $X(3872)$ with coupled-channel effect~\cite{Coito:2010if}, and the $X(3872)$ is not a pure hadronic molecular state~\cite{Coito:2012vf}, where the coupling with $c\bar{c}$ is necessary.
+Under this framework, Cardoso {\it et al.} calculated the electromagnetic decays of $X(3872)$~\cite{Cardoso:2014xda}.
 Ortega {\it et al.} performed a coupled-channel calculation for the $1^{++}$ $c\bar{c}$–$D\bar{D}^*$ system, successfully explaining the mass of $X(3872)$ and indicating a large $D\bar{D}^*$ component in its wave function~\cite{Ortega:2009hj,Ortega:2012rs}.
 This interpretation was supported by Ferretti, who also emphasized the important role of the $D\bar{D}^*$ continuum~\cite{Ferretti:2013faa}.